ImmunityBio, Inc. Securities Fraud Class Action Result of FDA Warning and 21% Stock Decline - Investors may Contact Lewis Kahn, Esq, at Kahn Swick & Foti, LLC

 - Basis: ImmunityBio shares fell on FDA warning letter over cancer therapy claims in advertisement

-NEW YORK and NEW ORLEANS, May 05, 2026 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors with substantial losses that they have until May 26, 2026 to file lead plaintiff applications in a securities class action lawsuit against ImmunityBio, Inc. (NasdaqGS: IBRX) (“ImmunityBio” or the “Company”), if they purchased or otherwise acquired the Company’s securities between January 19, 2026 and March 24, 2026, inclusive (the “Class Period”).
+NEW YORK CITY and NEW ORLEANS, May 12, 2026 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors with substantial losses that they have until May 26, 2026 to file lead plaintiff applications in a securities class action lawsuit against ImmunityBiopurchased or otherwise acquired the Company’s securities between January 19, 2026 and March 24, 2026, inclusive (the “Class Period”).
 This action is pending in the United States District Court for the Central District of California.

 What You May Do